LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 If you have defined custom entities within your domain, you’ll see those detected along with the global entities:

 <img style="width:800px" alt="The Test User Input tool detecting a custom Value Set entity" src="img/ConvoBuilder/im_entities_global2.png" alt="">

-**Using global entities**

-In the training phrases of intents, you can use example values of global entities, but don't use the names of global entities:

-* **Do** - I want to buy a phone today.
-* **Don't** - I want to buy a phone DATE.

-You can also use global entities to manually create [slot variables](conversation-builder-variables-slots-slots.html) within the rules of interactions.

 ### Training